Alysoun

 "Alysoun" or "Alison", also known as "Bytuene Mersh ant Averil", is a late-13th or early-14th century poem in Middle English dealing with the themes of love and springtime through images familiar from other medieval poems.
 It forms part of the collection known as the Harley Lyrics, and exemplifies its best qualities.
 There may once have been music for this poem, but if so it no longer survives.
 "Alysoun" was included in The Oxford Book of English Verse, The Norton Anthology of English Literature, and The Longman Anthology of British Literature.
 It has been called one of the best lyrics in the language.

 Synopsis

 The poet begins by evoking the image of birds singing in the springtime, before declaring that he is love.
 In the refrain he tells us that he is fortunate: his love has been withdrawn from all other women and lighted on Alison.
 He describes her beauty and says that he will die unless she accepts him.
 He is sleepless and pale with longing for her; no-one can describe her goodness, for she is the most beautiful of all women.
 He is worn out with worry that someone else will take her.
 "It’s better to feel pain awhile than grieve forevermore.
-Most kind under skirt, listen to my song!".
+Most kind under skirt, listen to my song!"
+Excerpt from the poem can be seen below: